noooooooooo/yahud/ReadMe.md

 You can find some useful links, console commands and other info in the FAQ.

 **Issues and bugs**

+This HUD may not work with certain localizations of TF2, because of the custom fonts used in the HUD.

 This can help resolve issues:
 * use the command "hud_reloadscheme" in the console